benmolyneux/interview-app/README.md

 - src/styles/Home.Module.css - The CSS styling
 - src/types/index.ts - Types for the UI and API

+Note: You will NOT be required to in the db directory

 The API uses an in-memory RDS database and Drizzle ORM.
 Documentation for Drizzle ORM queries is here: https://orm.drizzle.team/docs/rqb.

 # Setup